 Are you ready for a consultation?

 The first step you can take in restoring lost facial volume is to schedule a facial fat grafting consultation with Dr. McCracken.
 As a plastic surgeon, he is an expert in facial anatomy and will provide you with a realistic assessment of where you stand in the aging process.
 You must be a candidate for the fat transfer procedure; otherwise, you will not have the desired result.
 Therefore, Dr. McCracken will spend as much time as necessary to ensure you have a surgical plan tailored to your individual needs.
 If you want to discuss restoring facial volume, please contact McCracken Eye and Face Institute at (720) 729-3988.
-We have offices in both Boulder and Parker to serve your facial plastic surgery needs.
+We have offices in Parker to serve your facial plastic surgery needs.

 In September I had an accident which vertically split my upper right eyelid.
 Dr. McCracken’s office made room to see me on an emergency basis and scheduled me for surgery a few days later…